HyperspaceMadness/Mega_Bezel/README.md

 Bug Reporting
 ----------------------------------------

-- When reporting a bug, **please post images of the issue if it is at all visual in nature**.
-This often helps communicate the issue better & quicker, even if the issue seems simple.
+- **Please post images** of the issue if it is at all visual in nature.
+This often helps communicate the issue better & quicker, **even if the issue seems simple**.
-- Please make sure you are using the latest version of the shader when reporting bugs
+- Please make sure to **Use the latest version of the shader** when reporting bugs
 - If you are having any issues with the shader not loading or crashing please include a log (See above for turning on logs)
 - Please include info about your setup
   - Preset
-  - Core
-  - Core Internal Res 1x, 2x etc?
+  - Core and Internal Res 1x, 2x etc?
-  - Monitor resolution?
   - GPU